Rasterex-Software/RxView360-Installations/Windows/readme.md

 <hr>
 <p>
 <b>All installations requires a separate license to run.<br>
-Contact Rasterex Software form more information.
+Contact Rasterex Software for more information.
 </b>

 </p>